eoinlynchcodes/Sprint-Challenge-State-Management-Smurfs/README.md

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+ What problem does the context API help solve?

+- Context API is a midway between prop drilling and Redux.
+It allows you to pass state to components in an efficient manner.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+In your own words, describe actions, reducers and the store and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+- Actions send information from the application to the store.
+They are payloads of information or data.

+- Reducers are functions that act on and change application state.

+- Store holds the whole state for the application.
+The store is a const variable that is equal to a createStore that is imported from redux.
+A single reducer is brought into createStore like createStore(combinedReducer)

-- [ ] What is the difference between Application state and Component state?
+What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+-Stores hold application state - any application anywhere in the app can access it as long as they hook into it.

+-Components state stays in a component and must be explicitly passed down via props.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+Describe redux-thunk, what does it allow us to do?
+How does it change our action-creators?

+Redux-Thunk allows you to do asynchronous actions and API calls inside action creators.

-- [ ] What is your favorite state management system you've learned and this sprint?
+What is your favorite state management system you've learned and this sprint?
 Please explain why!

+- Context API because I can understand it.

 ## Project Set Up